Judge blocks imports of some Chilean sea bass from Antarctica in fishing feud at bottom of the world

 Southern Cross originally filed it lawsuit in the U.S. Court of International Trade but it was moved last year to federal court in Ft.
 Lauderdale, where the company received two shipments of seabass from a British-Norwegian fishing company in 2022.

-An attorney for Southern Cross, which doesn't have a website and lists as its address a waterfront home in a Houston suburb, didn't immediately respond to a request seeking comment.
+An attorney for Southern Cross, which doesn't have a website and lists as its address a waterfront home in a Houston suburb, declined to comment.

 Environmental groups praised the ruling.